rascojet/html-generator/README.md

 # Requirements
 <p>
-	HTML Generator requires node.js and npm on the local environment to run.
+	HTML Generator requires node.js and gulp on the local environment to run.
 </>

 # Quick Overview